varunan-vara/2SI3-Labs/README.md

 To store more than 64 bits, an ASCII character was used to store each digit.
 This could have also been done using binary values.
 When an std::string is inputted, it is converted to a char array, and this array is manipulated for any relevant functions.
 The class stores number of digits, char array, and a bool to indicate whether the function is negative.
-This allows for future functions to be implimented easier.
+This allows for future functions to be implemented easier.

+### Approach for LAb 2

+The strategy stayed largely the same from the previous lab, where items were accessed